What is presbyopia?

-Presbyopia is a condition that affects most people over the age of 40.
+Presbyopia is an age-related reduction that affects most people over the age of 40.
 As we get older, the natural lens of the eye becomes harder and less elastic.

-This reduces the eye’s ability to focus sharply on nearby objects and reading glasses are required.
+This reduces the eye’s ability to focus sharply on nearby objects.
+If you have presbyopia you may find it difficult to change from seeing things in the distance to nearby.
 Some people will need bifocal or varifocal glasses to see clearly at all distances.

 Presbyopia is not the same thing as farsightedness (hyperopia).
 Presbyopia is often confused with farsightedness because they both cause things to appear blurry up close.
 If you have farsightedness, your glasses may become less effective as you age, so you may need to wear reading glasses before presbyopia starts.

 What are the symptoms of presbyopia?

 Common symptoms that you may experience due to presbyopia include: